 Warnings and Precautions

-Diarrhea was the most common adverse reaction in LINZESS-treated patients in the pooled IBS-C and CIC double-blind placebo-controlled trials.
+- In adults, diarrhea was the most common adverse reaction in LINZESS-treated patients in the pooled IBS-C and CIC double-blind placebo-controlled trials.
 The incidence of diarrhea was similar in the IBS-C and CIC populations.
-Severe diarrhea was reported in 2% of 145 mcg and 290 mcg LINZESS-treated patients, and in <1% of 72 mcg LINZESS-treated CIC patients.
+Severe diarrhea was reported in 2% of 145 mcg and 290 mcg LINZESS-treated patients and in <1% of 72 mcg LINZESS-treated CIC patients.
+In pediatric patients 6 to 17 years of age, diarrhea was the most common adverse reaction in 72 mcg LINZESS-treated patients in the FC double-blind placebo-controlled trial.
+Severe diarrhea was reported in one LINZESS-treated patient.
 If severe diarrhea occurs, dosing should be suspended and the patient rehydrated.

 Common Adverse Reactions (incidence ≥2% and greater than placebo)